 Nursing & Midwifery Council

 A Bachelors Honours degree with 2:2 in any subject.
-Part One or Part Two registration on the Nursing & Midwifery Council (NMC) register; Secondment from your employing DHUFT.
+Part One or Part Two registration on the Nursing & Midwifery Council (NMC) register; Secondment from your employing DHC.
 If English is not your first language you'll need IELTS 7.0 (Academic) or equivalent.
 For more information check out our full entry requirements.